-The festival is represented at numerous music events including the International Folk Alliance Conference, the Americana Music Festival & Conference, South By South West, the International Bluegrass Music Festival's World of Bluegrass, and the International Music Festival Conference.
+The festival is represented at numerous music events including the International Folk Alliance Conference, the Americana Music Festival & Conference, South By Southwest, the International Bluegrass Music Association World of Bluegrass, and the International Music Festival Conference.

-The Old Settler’s Music Festival was first held in Old Settler's Park in Round Rock, Texas.
-After the park flooded during a festival weekend, the organizers moved the festival first to Stone Mountain Events Center in Dripping Springs, Texas, and later to the Salt Lick BBQ Pavilion and Camp Ben McCulloch in Driftwood, Texas.
-In 2018, the festival moved to its forever home on 145 acres of rolling meadows and tree covered campgrounds.
-The new location is just a cd's worth of listening from Austin, TX.
+The Old Settler’s Music Festival was first held in Old Settlers Park in Round Rock, Texas.
+The festival then moved to Stone Mountain Events Center in Dripping Springs, Texas, and later to the Salt Lick BBQ Pavilion and Camp Ben McCulloch in Driftwood, Texas.
+In 2018, the festival moved to its forever home, The Old Settler’s Homestead in Dale, Texas — 145 acres of rolling meadows and tree-covered campgrounds just a short, relaxing drive southeast of Austin.

-Old Settler's already has been widely recognized for its contribution to Central Texas culture; with over 30 bands performing for 16,000 roots-music fans each year, it is considered among the major events that help the region sustain its status as the “live music capital of the world.”
-And now, as it plants roots of its own on its new 145-acre property, Old Settler’s cements its status as the sole roots music and camping festival in the Central Texas area.
-"OSMF has become an elite musical event without sacrificing the community vibe that built it."
+Widely recognized for our contribution to Central Texas culture, the Old Settler’s Music Festival showcases ~30 bands performing for ~5,000 roots music fans each year, and is considered among the major events that help the region sustain its status as the “live music capital of the world.”
+And now, as we plant roots of our own at The Old Settler’s Homestead, we cement our status as the sole roots music and camping festival in Central Texas.
+“OSMF has become an elite musical event without sacrificing the community vibe that built it.”
+(Austin Chronicle, 2019)